 One of the first steps you need to take when filing your taxes is to make sure you’re using the right filing status.
 The IRS has five main categories – single, married (filing separately), married (filing jointly), head of household, and qualifying widow(er) with dependent child.
 Why is this important?
 Basically, your standard deduction, your tax, and certain tax credits and deductions you can claim are all based on your filing status.

 For those filing single, the current standard deduction is $12,200.
 If you’re head of household, though, you can have a bigger financial win here because your standard deduction is $18,350.
 To qualify for this status you have to be both single and supporting a dependent.

 With your status in the right spot, you can now focus on reviewing your accounts.
 Some of them – like your 401(k) – can be fantastic wins for you because of their tax benefits.
 If you’ve been contributing to your 401(k), you’re doing your current and future self a favor.
 One, your contributions are pre-tax, which lowers your taxable income now.
 Two, your investments can grow tax-free.

 You get the same benefits with your traditional IRA, so if you have more room in your budget, open one up and start setting yourself up for a sweet and fantastic retirement later!
-You can also make a 2019 IRA contribution up to $6,000 ($7,000 if your 50 years old or older), up until the April 15th tax deadline and may be able to take a tax deduction on your 2019 taxes.
+You can also make a 2019 IRA contribution up to $6,000 ($7,000 if your 50 years old or older), up until July 15, 2020 and may be able to take a tax deduction on your 2019 taxes.
 Just make sure you tell your plan administrator that it is a 2019 contribution.

 Grab Big Wins with Family and Dependent Credits